 Assembly Listening Sessions

 In addition to the workshops, the assembly is hosting two listening sessions for the public to weigh in on the budgeting process.
-Additional detail can be found on the Assembly Calendar.
+Details regarding the dates, times, and locations of these listening sessions will be announced in the near future.

-During the City and Borough of Juneau’s (CBJ) October 7, 2025 Regular Municipal Election, Propositions 1 and 2 (Mill Rate Cap and Sales Tax Exemptions respectively) both passed.
-While concrete numbers have not yet solidified, these propositions are expected to result in a $10-$12M reduction in CBJ’s general fund revenue.
+During the City and Borough of Juneau’s (CBJ) October 7, 2025 Regular Municipal Election, Propositions 1 and 2 (Mill Rate Cap and Sales Tax Exemptions respectively) both passed with voter approval.
+These propositions are expected to result in a $10-$12M reduction in CBJ’s general fund revenue.
 Ahead of these projected revenue reductions, CBJ is planning a purposeful and robust public engagement process to ensure the Assembly is able to appropriately consider public sentiment on how, where, and when reductions should be implemented.

-Funds are a financial tool used by governments to track revenue and expenses associated with particular purposes.
+Funds are a financial tool used by governments to track revenue and expenses associated with designated purposes.
 A general fund is typically the unrestricted fund used for the day-to-day operations of a government, as opposed to restricted funds used for special purposes.
 CBJ’s general fund is supported by money the public pays through property taxes, permit fees, and various other fees and fines like facility access fees for pools or the ice rink.
+This is as opposed to special purpose and other funds like the Airport fund, which is dedicated to managing, maintaining and developing the city-owned Airport.

 In your personal life, you may have a main checking account that is fed by revenue sources like your paycheck and used for all your day-to-day expenses.
 You can think of this as your own personal general fund!
 However, you may be saving for a vacation or have a college savings account for your child.
 You could think of these as restricted funds, or funds that are set aside for a special purpose.

-Sales tax revenue collected in the general fund is typically reinvested in the public, in the form of city services.
-Fire and emergency services, police, parks and recreation facilities and programs, library services, snow removal and street maintenance are common examples general government services.
+Sales tax revenue collected in the general fund is reinvested in the public, in the form of city services.
+Fire and emergency services, police, parks and recreation facilities and programs, library services, snow removal and street maintenance are common examples of general government services.
 Additional funding for the Juneau School District and a subsidy to Eaglecrest operations are examples of services and programs that utilize the general fund in their annual budgets.
-CBJ’s Assembly Grants, which provide funds to a number of local non-profit organizations and community groups focused on providing social services are also general funded.
+CBJ’s Assembly Grants, which provide funds to a number of local non-profit organizations and community groups focused on providing social services (childcare, food security, youth sports, etc.) have also historically been funded with also general funds.

 The most common other funds are enterprise, special revenue and internal service funds.
 These same funds are also used to track different types of expenditures.